daverona/docker-cromwell/README.md

 Then visit [http://localhost](http://localhost).
 If you submit a workflow, the output will be generated under `$PWD/data` directory on the host.
-Make sure that `$PWD/data` is readable and writable by the user who built the image.
+Make sure that `$PWD/data` is readable and writable by the user who built the image on the host.
 (Otherwise cromwell won't be able to write any output to `$PWD/data` on the host.)
 Note that if the command is *omitted*, cromwell runs in *server* mode by default.

-> Note `cromwell` in the container runs cromwell server and this account reads and writes to `/data`
+> Note that `cromwell` in the container runs cromwell server and this account reads and writes to `/data`
 > in the container, to which `$PWD/data` on the host bind-mounts.
 Therefore the image builder
-> must be able to read and write to `$PWD/data` on the host because `cromwell`
+> must be able to read from and write to `$PWD/data` on the host because `cromwell`
 > in the container has the same UID/GID as the image builder.

 To use a custom configuration file, say `app.conf`, run a container: